Approximating linear response by nonintrusive shadowing algorithms: Acknowledgements

 \section{Acknowledgements}

-I greatly thank Miaohua Jiang and David Ruelle for discussions on the linear response.
-Also, I gratefully acknowledge the support of the Richman fellowship from the math department at UC Berkeley.
+The author gratefully thanks Miaohua Jiang and David Ruelle for discussions on the linear response, and also Adam Sliwiak for very helpful discussions.
+This research is supported by the China Postdoctoral Science Foundation 2021TQ0016, the International Postdoctoral Exchange Fellowship Program YJ20210018, and the Richman Fellowship from the math department of UC Berkeley.